dloganwilli/Bing-s-Website/README.md

 # Bing's Website

-This is a simple and clean HTML/CSS website built by request for Bing.
+This is a simple and clean HTML/CSS website built by request for my buddy Bing!
 It includes a basic landing page layout with a custom stylesheet and light interactivity.
 The site is designed to run as a static website and will be hosted on AWS.

 This version includes everything requested by the client.